Accounting: Make Your Future Count!

 For those interested in taking the CPA exam in Indiana, the educational requirements are available for download here either as a .pdf file or as a WordPerfect document.
 The Indiana CPA Society has developed a brochure that explains what you need to know to become a CPA in Indiana.
 The link to the Indiana CPA Society's website is here.
 Additional CPA candidate information is available from the Society here.
-The January 2011 CPA candidate bulletin available from NASBA-AICPA is available here.
+The July 2013 CPA candidate bulletin available from NASBA-AICPA is available here.
 The 2013 AICPA Exam digital brochure is here.

 If you are interested in taking the CPA exam in another state, please follow this link and then click on the relevant state to go to that state's requirements.